GovTechSG/seed-docs-new/faqs/seed-offboarding-faq.md

 Download the offboarding package from the provided page and complete the offboarding steps.

-If you continue to experience the same or any other error, raise a [support request](https://go.gov.sg/seed-techpass-support) with the TechPass and SEED support.
+If you continue to experience the same or any other error, [raise a service request](https://go.gov.sg/seed-techpass-support) with the TechPass and SEED support.

 </details>

 <details>
 <summary>What should I do if I encounter an error on my macOS device while running the offboarding package to remove SEED components like Cloudflare WARP, Microsoft Defender, or Tanium Client?</summary>

 Try running the script again.
-If you still experience any error, raise a [support request](https://go.gov.sg/seed-techpass-support) with the TechPass and SEED support.
+If you still experience any error, [raise a service request](https://go.gov.sg/seed-techpass-support) with the TechPass and SEED support.

 </details>